What are the Differences Between IT Managed Services and Traditional IT Support?

 What are Managed IT Services?

-Managed IT services is a model of IT support where the responsibility and risk associated with managing an organization’s IT services and systems lies on the managed services provider (MSP).
-Therefore, your internal team is relieved from all IT support and services responsibilities, leaving your managed services provider as your system’s proactive manager and monitor.
+Managed IT services is a model of IT support where the organization’s IT services and systems are outsourced managed services provider (MSP).
+Therefore, your internal team is relieved from some or all IT support and services responsibilities, leaving your managed services provider as your system’s proactive manager and monitor.

 Managed IT services take a proactive approach to maintaining and monitoring an organization’s IT systems and infrastructure.
 This approach typically leads to peak stability and performance of your IT services.